lee-kyungho/pysdtest/README.md

 The [paper](https://arxiv.org/abs/2307.10694) contains practical guidance for using **PySDTest**.
 In addition, we briefly give an overview about concepts of stochastic dominance and testing methods.

+Please cite the paper when you use our package:

+Lee, Kyungho, and Yoon-Jae Whang.
+"PySDTest: a Python Package for Stochastic Dominance Tests." arXiv preprint arXiv:2307.10694 (2023).

 ## Features

 - Stochastic dominance (SD) testing via imposing the least favorable case (BD, LMW)